-The student login will not be considered sufficient for attendance and may not be used for reporting of "last day of attendance."
 The student's "last day of attendance" is determined by the student's last submission of an academically related activity.
 It is the student's responsibility to inform the faculty member of late assignments and missed class/participation sessions.
 Students who are not attending class/participating by not submitting weekly academic related activity will be administratively withdrawn from the course.
 Faculty will attempt to contact the student via email to inquire about the student's attendance/participation.
 If the student does not respond within 3 days of the email, the faculty member will call the student.
 If the student still does not communicate within 24 hours of the faculty member's phone call, the student will be Administratively Withdrawn from the course.